theogiraudet/Bookshelf/docs/faq.md

 ## Is it compatible with other datapacks?

 Yes!
-Bookshelf adheres to constraints that ensure compatibility with most datapacks.
-All Bookshelf scores, tags, and namespaces start with `bs.` and use fake players whenever possible to avoid conflicts.
+Bookshelf follows strict constraints to ensure compatibility with most datapacks.
+All Bookshelf scores, tags, and other resources are properly namespaced and comply with Smithed conventions.

 ## Is it resource-heavy?